 Most people went with the generic red roses, usually a dozen (less if they couldn't afford it), but this was Rachel Berry.
 She wasn't about to do anything halfway, particularly not when it came to one Quinn Fabray, who obviously deserved the best of the best.
-So when the cashier at the local flower shop (the only one in town, actually) automatically lifted up a bouquet of roses for her to purchase, the brunette waved them off and promptly demanded his assistance in collecting the selection of her choosing, much to the exasperation of the many husbands who had evidently forgotten about the holiday and were seeking to fix their oversight directly after work.
+So when the cashier at the local flower shop (the only one in town, actually) automatically lifted up a bouquet of roses for her to purchase, Rachel waved them off and promptly demanded his assistance in collecting the selection of her choosing, much to the exasperation of the many husbands who had evidently forgotten about the holiday and were seeking to fix their oversight directly after work.

 Rachel had, of course, done extensive research on flower meanings, right down to color, on the internet and so she was well-versed in her decisions.
 The daylily, representing great enthusiasm, and the hyacinth, expressing her sincerity, along with Quinn's favorite flower: the yellow tulip.
 Which incidentally meant 'hopelessly in love.'
 Appropriate was an understatement.